carla-simulator/carla/Docs/how_to_make_a_new_map.md

 ![Town03](img/create_map_01.jpg)

-<h2>RoadRunner</h2>
+## RoadRunner

 RoadRunner is a powerful software from Vector Zero to create 3D scenes.
 Using RoadRunner is easy, in a few steps you will be able to create an impressive scene.
 You can download a trial of RoadRunner at:

 ![vectorzero](img/logo_vectorzero.jpg) [https://www.vectorzero.io/](https://www.vectorzero.io/)

-<h2>Step 1 - Create your map in RoadRunner:</h2>
+## Step 1 - Create your map in RoadRunner

 * Start by becoming familiar with the RoadRunner editor.
 Play with the controllers to define roads, sidewalks, etc. Please, keep in mind the following rules:
   * Create your maps centered arround (0,0).
 This is required to maintain compatibility with CARLA maps.
   * At the beginning of the map creation select Tools/TransformScene and aply a 180º rotation.
     Currently OpenDrive appears rotated 180 degrees by default --We are working on fixing that.